Peketeus/PlaylistMaker/README.md

 # PlaylistMaker

-**PlaylistMaker** is web application built with React that utilizes the Spotify API to allow users to create randomly generated playlists based on the search parameters.
+**PlaylistMaker** is a web application built with React that utilizes the Spotify API to allow users to create randomly generated playlists based on the search parameters.
 The application then creates a link to your spotify account with the generated playlist added to it.

 ## Table of Contents